-Shine bright like a...yellow diamond?
-That's right!
-Your guy knew that if he liked it he should put a colored ring on it and for very good reason.
-They're all the rage these days, after all.
-From Kate Middleton's to-die-for giant sapphire to the Simpson sisters' super unique ruby rings, gemstones in a rainbow of shades are quickly becoming a girl's best friend.
+Shine bright like a yellow diamond?
+But actually.
+Your S.O. knew that if he or she liked it they should put a colored ring on it.
+From Kate Middleton's swoon-inducing giant sapphire to Blake Lively's large oval cut pink-hued stone, gemstones in every color of the rainbow are quickly becoming a girl's best friend.

-Many of the colored gemstones, including colored diamonds, are much more rare than white diamonds, believe it or not.
-And their meanings date back thousands of years, according to Abouzelof.
-"The oldest known reference to gemstone meanings can be found in the Egyptian Book of the Dead (1500 BCE).
-The ancient Egyptians were also responsible for the idea of wedding rings," she reveals.
+Many of the colored gemstones, including colored diamonds, are much rarer than white diamonds.
+According to Abouzelof, their meanings date back thousands of years.
 "They believed that the ring finger of the left hand had a special vein, which the Romans later dubbed the vein of love, running directly to the heart."
-Thus, when you choose a gemstone for your engagement or wedding ring, you're asking for certain energies to enter your life, and most importantly, your marriage.
+Thus, when you select a gemstone for your engagement or wedding ring, you're asking for certain energies to enter your life, and most importantly, your marriage.

-So while you may have just loved the color blue at the time, turns out, that rock has a much deeper meaning, and by now you must be dying to discover it.
-Well, you're in luck because we've got you covered!
-Click through to find your particular colored engagement ring and see what it says about you and your relationship.
+So while you may have just loved the color blue at the time, that rock actually has a much deeper meaning.
+Scroll through to find your particular colored engagement ring and see what it says about you and your relationship.